InformaticsMatters/pipelines-utils/README.md

 ## Writing pipeline tests
-The `PipelineTester` looks for files that have the extension `.test` that can be found in the enclosing project.
+The `PipelineTester` looks for files that have the extension `.test` that can be found in your pipelines project.
 Tests need to be placed in the directory that contains the pipeline they're testing.

-As well as copying existing test files you can use the `pipeline.test.template` file, in the project root, as a documented template file in order to create a set of tests for a new pipeline.
+As well as copying existing test files you can use the `pipeline.test.template` file, in this project's root, as a documented template file in order to create a set of tests for a new pipeline.

 >   At the moment the tester only permits one test file per pipeline so all